 - That he is indeed a prince (Israel) in case he felt unworthy because of his failure, God reassures him that he can and shall wear this name.

 - That great nations will come from him, and that he will not be destroyed by his enemies.

 - That the land, even though he moves around on it, will belong to his descendants.

-At this point Jacob offers sacrifice and renews his worship and faith at Bethel (House of God).
+At this point Jacob offers a sacrifice and renews his worship as well as faith at Bethel (House of God).

 16Then they journeyed from Bethel; and when there was still some distance to go to Ephrath, Rachel began to give birth and she suffered severe labor.
 17When she was in severe labor the midwife said to her, "Do not fear, for now you have another son."
 18It came about as her soul was departing (for she died), that she named him Ben-oni; but his father called him Benjamin.
 19So Rachel died and was buried on the way to Ephrath (that is, Bethlehem).
 20Jacob set up a pillar over her grave; that is the pillar of Rachel's grave to this day.